Two undeniable facts about story:

 I should say – know your genre, read as much as you can in that genre and emulate popular authors – right?
 Yes, most writing craft books do recommend doing your genre homework.

 But, I feel a lesser discussed and even more important factor to the perfect story has less to do with genre, world building, or sometimes, even the perfectly crafted, original tale.

 I have taken note, time and again, from reading a wide variety of reviews, that many readers will forgive missed boxes on their story expectations and preferences checklist, (most of the time), that is, if they love the characters.

 Great characters are the primary it factor necessary for nearly any well received book.
 At least, in my personal observation.

 So, now that you’ve labored with ardor over your masterpiece, how do you know whether your characters are up to mustard?
 I mean, you’ve put your all into your characters’ varied appearances, gender, roles in their world and in moving the story forward, right?
 But are these fabricated people interesting?
 Do they stand out and hold their own in unique ways, to the point where they do not need to flash their name tag every time they speak, but also ‘move’ the reader, make a mark on the emotional richter scale?
 Or do they fall flat?

 Along the road of writing my own novels (still in work), I have garnered some helpful information.
 I want to share it with you!

 In upcoming posts I will cover important information for creating unique, interesting, and relatable characters that will firmly invest readers in your story.
-I will also give you a downloadable tip sheet for easy reference, with each article.
+I will also give you a downloadable tip sheet for easy reference.

 Until next time, Happy Writing,